-CSDX 127 WEB HACKING AND SECURITY L T P C
+WEB HACKING AND SECURITY CSDX 127

-COB1: To expose web app security loopholes (vulnerabilities) and their exploitation techniques.
+COB1: To learn about web app security loopholes (vulnerabilities) and their exploitation techniques.

 COB2: To understand the principles of web hacking and guarantee a secure network by monitoring and analyzing the nature of attacks through tools.